DigitalExcellence/dex-backend/README.md

 SUGGEST
 DeX can suggest interesting projects for you as a person, based on interest such as techniques, a certain topic or based on the collaborators which (some of them) you follow and/or share the same interests.
 This way you will be informed and up-to-date with the latest news and trends.

+### Getting Started
+[This](https://github.com/DigitalExcellence/dex-backend/wiki/Getting-Started) wiki article describes the steps and tools that are necessary in order to run the backend services locally.